 “I am not the first person to go through this, but I hope that I’m the last,” said Gaston.
 “Even if I lose, I will continue to fight.”

-“I do truly wish and hope Troy’s path forward is smooth and that he is able to graduate and go on to law school to do good things,” said Rung, Gaston’s former professor.
+“I do truly wish and hope Troy’s path forward is smooth and that he is able to graduate and go on to law school to do good things,” said Rung.
 “Troy has a really strong moral compass and I think the world needs people like that who are compassionate and willing to help others who have struggled too.”

-Gaston is currently in the Student Government Association at Roosevelt and hopes to persuade others to have similar passions as his and to be seen as a motivational figure for those who have lost hope.
+Gaston is currently in the student government association at Roosevelt and hopes to persuade others to have similar passions and to be seen as a motivational figure for those who have lost hope.

 “I hope students take a look at this paper and realize society is becoming more influential by faces that look like mine,” said Gaston.